SapitoSucio/froggo-guides/docs/script_commands.md

     $@MobDrop_count is the number of item drops found.

-Be sure to use **\$@MobDrop_count** to go through the arrays, and not 'getarraysize', because the temporary global arrays are not cleared between runs of 'getmobdrops'.
+Be sure to use **\$@MobDrop_count** to go through the arrays, and not `getarraysize`, because the temporary global arrays are not cleared between runs of `getmobdrops`.
 If a mob with 7 item drops is looked up, the arrays would have 7 elements.
 But if another mob is looked up and it only has 5 item drops, the server will not clear the arrays for you, overwriting the values instead.
-So in addition to returning the 5 item drops, the 6th and 7th elements from the last call remain, and you will get 5+2 item drops, of which the last 2 don't belong to the new mob. $@MobDrop_count will always contain the correct number (5), unlike 'getarraysize()' which would return 7 in this case.
+So in addition to returning the 5 item drops, the 6th and 7th elements from the last call remain, and you will get 5+2 item drops, of which the last 2 don't belong to the new mob. $@MobDrop_count will always contain the correct number (5), unlike `getarraysize()` which would return 7 in this case.

 #Example: